 Primary School Education (Scuola Primaria)

-Italy primary schools are for students between the ages of 6-11 and are equivalent to elementary school in America.
+Italy’s primary schools are for students between the ages of 6 and 11 and are equivalent to elementary school in America.
 A primary school education is mandatory for all children in Italy, regardless of economic or immigration status.
+Primary school lasts five years and focuses on core subjects such as Italian, mathematics, science, and social studies.

 Public primary schools

-Public schools in Italy are free, with primary school teachers providing a well-rounded education in Italian.
-Classes generally make up 24-40 hours per week with school from Monday-Friday.
-However, many schools also have short days on a Saturday which may make school times during the week shorter.
+Public schools in Italy are free, and primary school teachers provide a well-rounded education in Italian.
+Classes generally last 24-40 hours per week, with school from Monday to Friday.
+However, many schools also have short days on Saturdays, which may make school times during the week shorter.

 Private primary schools

-There are also a range of private primary schools in Italy.
-Most expat families choose private international schools to provide their children with the same education as back home.
-Private schools in Italy can cost between €4,000- €27,000 per year and generally offer smaller classes than the public school system.
+There is also a range of private primary schools in Italy.
+Most expat families moving to Italy choose private international schools to provide their children with the same education as back home.
+Private schools in Italy can cost between €4,000- €27,000 per year and offer smaller classes than the public school system.

 Upper Secondary School (Scuola secondaria di secondo grado)

 The upper secondary education system in Italy is equivalent to US high schools.
-The first two years are mandatory (until the age of 16).
-After this, further schooling is not mandatory.
+The first two years are mandatory (until age 16), and further schooling is not compulsory after this.

-The main difference of Italy’s upper secondary education from other education systems is that students are required to choose a specialty after the first two years.
-This can include interest such as:
+Italy’s upper secondary education differs from other education systems because students must choose a specialty after the first two years.
+This can include interests such as:

 - Language